Givs/Website-Awax/README.md

 ## 🚩About
 A complete website using HTML and CSS with flexbox concepts.
 I found this project design on Progamador Espartano classes and decide to build to pratice flexbox e responsive design.

-Você pode acessar em: https://website-awax-givs.vercel.app/
+You can acess on: https://website-awax-givs.vercel.app/